-Work to combine as many procurements or contracts as possible to improve administrative efficiency and cost-effectiveness.
+Combine as many procurements or contracts as possible to improve administrative efficiency and cost-effectiveness.

 Coordinate on the transition to zero-emissions fleets to support effective project delivery and maximize staff resources and knowledge across providers and even leverage opportunities to pool resources with non-transit fleet and energy needs.